This post may contain affiliate links. Please see our disclosure policy.

 Nuts: I like flaked almonds on top – it’s optional but delicious.
 You can swap for roughly chopped almonds if you prefer.
 Alternatively, peanuts and cashews also work well.
 Be sure to toast them first to really bring out the flavour (see below).

-Here's how to make Harissa Aubergine Curry:
+Here’s how to make the most delicious aubergine curry:

 Here’s a step by step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.